Keith Steele: Legal career

-Steele spent four years with Crown Solicitors in Auckland, a role in which he advised the New Zealand government.
+Steele spent four years with Crown Solicitors in Auckland, a role in which he advised the New Zealand Government.
 It was during this period that he met his future wife, Margaret L’Estrange, an Australian.
 After getting married, he moved to Sydney, Australia.
 It was there that he joined the legal firm Freehills in 1977.
 Twenty years later he was made the Sydney Chairman and a senior partner of the firm.
 Steele helped oversee the firm's transformation from a federation to a fully integrated national firm, which was achieved in 2000.
 From the years 2005 to 2008, he was the national Head of Litigation.
-He played a key role in establishing Freehills’ pro bono program in Sydney.
+He played a key role in establishing Freehills' pro bono programme in Sydney.
 He also helped orchestrate Freehills becoming a founding member of the Public Interest Law Clearing House.
 Steele served as a director of that body for nearly 10 years from its inception.

 Outside of the legal firm, Steele served on the Administrative Law Committee of the New South Wales Law Society, the Law Council of Australia and as Chairman of the Customs Law Committee.
-He had also served on the International Trade and Business Committee of the Law Council and had previously been a member of the subcommittee on trade for the International Bar Association and a past Vice-Chairman of Committee O (international litigation) of the same organisation.
+He had also served on the International Trade and Business Committee of the Law Council and had previously been a member of the subcommittee on trade for the International Bar Association and a past vice-chairman of Committee O (international litigation) of the same organisation.
 In 1992, he helped set up the Shopfront Youth Legal Centre in Kings Cross, Sydney.
 He was also an author on legal matters, writing and contributing to many books.

 Steele died suddenly on 7 June 2009, in Berrima, New South Wales.
 He was survived by his wife and three children.